osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 # Communities

 OCS Communities help industrial users share operational data with communities of other users, including external business partners, service providers, and analytics providers.

 For example, with Communities, OCS users can:

-- Share data with partners without managing security for or bringing those other users inside the corporate firewall.
+- Share data with partners without bringing those users inside the corporate firewall or taking other security precautions.
 - Share data without requiring users to be onsite.
 - Share data with users who do not have a PI System or other required software.
-- Avoid unauthorized data sharing by always knowing who has access to data
+- Avoid unauthorized data sharing by always knowing who has access to data.
 - Turn off access to data at any time.

-FROM MARKETING?: Vendors and partners can gain real-time visibility into equipment status and performance so that they can proactively schedule maintenance or order replacement parts.
-A company can coordinate with local utilities and agencies to take advantage of lower rates or rebates for shifting resource consumption.

 ## Preliminary considerations

 To use Communities, you must have the necessary entitlements.
 If you cannot access Communities, contact your [account manager](https://customers.osisoft.com/s/contactus "Contact Us").

 When using Communities, you assign roles that grant levels of permission.
 Typically, you assign roles when [adding users](xref:managecommunityusers#add-users-to-a-community) to a community.
-For more information about the available roles, see [Community roles](xref:communityroles).
+For more information about available roles, see [Community roles](xref:communityroles).

 ## Share data with a partner